Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 No single role needs to own every part of the process.

-But the final decision authority and accountability must still be explicit.
+For each consequential decision, authority and accountability must still be explicit.

 ## Example: Technology Selection